-The Subject Leader monitors the effectiveness of the language teaching provided throughout the school.
+The French Subject Leader monitors the effectiveness of the language teaching provided throughout the school.
 The Subject Leader and member of staff delivering the French teaching, meet regularly to discuss future coverage as well as evaluating current learning.
 Children also have French books in which all their French learning is kept.
 Class teachers have these books in their classrooms so they can monitor and are aware of what is being taught in French too.

-We have only this year, invested in the Language Angel scheme of learning and assessment tools.
-The hope is, going forward, that we utilise Language Angels as much as we can, which will include using the assessment tool, which will store all of the data in a secure and password protected area online.
+We have invested in the Language Angel scheme of learning and assessment tools which is stored in a secure and password protected area online.